© 2020 by Vernon Miles Kerr, vernonmileskerr.com, writersclass.net

 For a California road-warrior, lockdown is hell.

-I’ve worn out tons of tire sets (even down to the cords and belts,
+I’ve worn out tons of tires

-Pursuing work, and far-flung friends & kin
+Pursuing work, and far-flung friends and kin,

 All the way up and down